-Bonnie S. Anderson is an emerita history professor at the City University of New York.
-She lives in Brooklyn, New York, and has been a member since the 1970s.
+Elizabeth Manley is an associate professor of history at Xavier University of Louisiana.
+She lives in New Orleans, Louisiana, and has been a member since 2001.

 Margaret Lynch-Brennan is a current public scholar for Humanities New York (formerly the New York Council for the Humanities).
 She lives in Latham, New York, and has been a member since 2002.

 Telisha Dionne Bailey is a postdoctoral fellow at the Carter G. Woodson Institute for African American and African Studies at the University of Virginia.
 Dionne lives in Charlottesville, Virginia, and has been a member since 2015.

 Since launching in 2015, the AHA Today Summer Blog Contest has focused on one thing: to give graduate students an opportunity to hone their communication skills by giving them access to a public platform.
 This year, our winners, Bridget Keown (Northeastern Univ.) and Bernard C. Moore (SOAS, Univ. of London), in four posts each, shared their research with AHA Today readers, and in the process enlightened us about subjects as diverse as women and trauma during World War I and the relationships between animals and humans under colonialism in Namibia.

 In 1920, Britain changed its pension laws to allow women to receive compensation for any injuries sustained during the First World War.
 However, because time had passed since their active service, many found themselves having to prove that their symptoms were directly related to their war experience (and not a result of prewar hereditary conditions or postwar events).
 They had to find a doctor, a superior from their service, or, at the very least, a family member who could attest that the cause of their suffering was from their service.